 Protestants are very vocal in their opposition to Mary receiving any special honor.
 However, this has nothing to do with biblical scholarship.
 This is the result of their conditioning.
 They have been taught and they fear that any special honor given to Mary diminishes the glory given to God.
 However, such is not the case.
 God Himself honored Mary above all other women.
 He did so when He chose her to bear His Son.
 Are we wrong to honor who God honors?
 As the God Bearer Mary is the ark of the New Covenant.
 She is disciple number one.
 Her faith is something to be admired and emulated.
 We honor her because of her unique role in salvation history.
 And despite the claims of some preachers, the Church never attaches any divine attributes to Mary.

 Why would anyone object to Mary being honored?
 Do we not routinely honor those who have been a blessing to us?
 We honor pastors for 25 years of faithful service.
 We honor veterans for their sacrifices in war.
 And we even honor sports figures for their accomplishments.
 So why not honor the woman whose yes to God made our salvation possible?
 When all is said and done I believe we can whole heartedly agree with Elizabeth when she says to Mary: "Blessed are you among women" (Luke 1:42).

 Copyright © 2016 StayCatholic.com

 The Mother of God by Steve Collison (Free)

-Books - Meet Mary - Getting to Know the Mother of God by Mark Miravalle and Mary, the Second Eve by John Henry Newman and Mary and the Fathers of the Church by Fr.
+Books - Meet Mary - Getting to Know the Mother of God by Mark Miravalle and Mary and the Fathers of the Church by Fr.
 Luigi Gambero.